The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces

+{ {\bf Abstract}.
 The Perron method for solving the Dirichlet problem for \pp-harmonic functions is extended to unbounded open sets in the setting of a complete metric space with a doubling measure supporting a \pp-Poincar\'e inequality, $1<p<\infty$.
-The upper and lower (\pp-harmonic) Perron solutions are studied for \pp-parabolic open sets.
-It is shown that continuous functions and quasicontinuous Dirichlet functions are resolutive (i.e., that their upper and lower Perron solutions coincide) and that the Perron solution coincides with the \pp-harmonic extension.
-It is also shown that Perron solutions are invariant under perturbation of the function on a set of capacity zero.
+The upper and lower (\pp-harmonic) Perron solutions are studied for open sets, which are assumed to be \pp-parabolic if unbounded.
+It is shown that continuous functions and quasicontinuous Dirichlet functions are resolutive (i.e., that their upper and lower Perron solutions coincide), that the Perron solution agrees with the \pp-harmonic extension, and that Perron solutions are invariant under perturbation of the function on a set of capacity zero. }